Louisiana's Disaster Protection Laws (2026 Updates)

 Click the button below to send yourself a comprehensive damage documentation checklist you can print or reference while documenting your property.

-- Roof (all 4 sides if possible - missing shingles, holes, sagging, ice damage)
+- Roof (all 4 sides — missing shingles, holes, sagging, ice damage)

 - Siding (dents, holes, missing sections)